 What AI Brings to Business Process Automation (BPA)

-You’re probably familiar with if-this-then-that automation: workflows triggered by predefined logic.
-These rule-based systems are good for repetitive tasks, but they might break when anything unexpected occurs.
-Now, with the rise of Artificial Intelligence, GenAI in particular, you can go beyond rigid systems and introduce adaptive intelligence into your workflows.
+Many companies are already familiar with “if-this-then-that” automation, the type of workflows triggered by predefined logic.
+These rule-based systems are good for repetitive tasks.
+However, they might break when unexpected event occurs.
+Today, with the rise of Artificial Intelligence, Generative AI in particular, you can go beyond rigid systems.
+And it’s time to introduce adaptive intelligence into your workflows.

-- Replace static rules with data-driven decision-making.
+- Swap static rules for data-driven decision

-- Trigger real-time responses based on events or context.
+- Trigger real-time responses based on context

-- Improve decision quality with predictive analytics.
+- Boost decision quality with predictive analytics

-- Handle exceptions more accurately and flexibly.
+- Handle exceptions accurately and flexibly

-- Reduce manual work in edge cases.
+- Cut manual effort in edge cases

 Behind the scenes, this is powered by technologies like machine learning, large language models (LLM), NLP, and computer vision, all working together to interpret, decide, and evolve within your business environment.